Alcohol Abuse Amongst The Elderly: A Complete Guide

 Alcohol is a major part of the culture of the United States.
-In 2014, alcohol sales—which include beer, wine, liquor, and other alcoholic beverages—totaled nearly $225 billion.
-The following year, more than 15 million Americans over the age of 18 reported having Alcohol Use Disorder (AUD), known more commonly as alcoholism.
+In 2021, alcohol sales—which include beer, wine, liquor, and other alcoholic beverages—grew 12% to nearly $1.17 trillion.
+In 2019, more than 7.3% of adults over the age of 18 reported having Alcohol Use Disorder (AUD), known more commonly as alcoholism.
 That number reaches even higher among people who haven’t reported the disease or have yet to see a doctor for a diagnosis.
+Alcohol abuse in seniors is a common issue that many might not realize.

 Addiction is defined by the American Psychiatric Association as “a brain disease that is manifested by compulsive substance use despite harmful consequence.”
 It is an illness, just like cancer and heart disease are, and not something people prolong to do as a “choice.”
 Those who suffer from addiction often continue to participate in whatever substance they’re addicted to when they know it is detrimental to their health and life, and when they’re aware of treatment options.
 It is nearly impossible for them to stop on their own and without help.